How I Built “Search Like Local” – A Step-by-Step Technical Implementation for SEO Professionals

 - Multi-keyword search opened separate tabs with

-codes automatically
+uulecodes automatically

 Result: Instantly see how rankings differ city by city, helping clients optimize local SEO campaigns effectively.